 JSI’s current work in Benin focuses on improving community health, including in urban and peri-urban areas, through USAID’s Advancing Partners and Communities project.
 APC / Benin provides technical assistance to USAID / Benin and technical support to the Ministry of Health and local NGOs to implement high-impact interventions at the community level.

-JSI is also improving the availability and use of home-based records for immunization, as one step in strengthening children’s health system.
+JSI is also improving the availability and use of home-based records for immunization, as one step in strengthening the children’s health system.